Experience the comfort and efficiency

 Day at leisure.
 (B)

 To Shanghai by train.
-Overnight stay at the
+Stay at the Central Hotel.
+(B)

 Cox & Kings offers a